K2-141b: Atmosphere and climate

 Despite its terrestrial nature, K2-141b is far from habitable.
 Its extremely close proximity to its host star has resulted in an equilibrium temperature of about 2039 K. However, the actual temperature is probably much higher.
 About two-thirds of K2-141b faces perpetual daylight.
 The night side experiences frigid temperatures of below -200 C. The day side of the exoplanet, at an estimated 3000 C, is hot enough to not only melt rocks but vaporize them as well.
+A low albedo of around 0.3 means most light which hits the planet is absorbed, adding to the heat of the dayside.

 K2-141b is believed to have both an atmosphere and oceans, which are magma and likely tens of kilometers deep.
 The makeup of the atmosphere is unknown but likely consists of vaporized metals which are common in solid form on Earth.
 The atmosphere is believed to have extreme wind speeds of over 1.75 kilometers per second.
 Temperatures are high enough that the magma in the oceans can vaporize into the atmosphere.
 The mineral vapor formed by evaporated rock is swept to the frigid night side by supersonic winds and rocks "rain" back down into a magma ocean.
 The resulting currents flow back to the hot day side of the exoplanet, where rock evaporates once more.
 If the planet's atmosphere has high levels of sodium, then solid sodium might slowly slide towards the planet's oceans, similarly to how glaciers move on Earth.